John Conyers' long history of controversy surfaces amid misconduct allegations

 “I didn’t have a room and he had me put in his hotel suite,” Maher told the newspaper, adding that she rejected his offer to share his room at the Grand Hyatt in Washington and have sex after an event with the Congressional Black Caucus in 1997.

-The other instances involved unwanted touching in a car in 1998 and unwanted touching of her legs under her dress in 1999.
+The other instances involved unwanted touching in the car in 1998 and unwanted touching of her legs under her dress in 1999.

-“He was trying to feel me up with his right hand,” Maher told the Detroit News.
+“He was trying to feel me up with his right hand,” Maher told the Detroit News of the car incident.
 “I kept pushing his hand away.
 Then he put his hand on my neck and started trying to tickle me.
 We were on I-75, and he was driving erratically.
 I was saved by the bell because we got pulled over by the police for the way he was driving.”

 Conyers’ attorney, Arnold Reed, told the Detroit News that he questioned why Maher would wait so many years to come out with the alleged accusations.